1. SEXUALIZES CHILDREN

 2. TEACHES CHILDREN TO CONSENT TO SEX

 May teach children how to negotiate sexual encounters or how to ask for or get “consent” from other children to engage in sexual acts with them.
+Note: “Consent” is often taught under the banner of sexual abuse prevention.
+While this may be appropriate for adults, children of minor age should never be encouraged to “consent” to sex.

 3. NORMALIZES ANAL & ORAL SEX